Irkallu/dingir/README.md

 3. Copy the `.env.example` file to `.env`, and provide a Discord Bot token ([Discord Developer Portal](https://discord.com/developers/docs/topics/oauth2#bots))
 4. Build the project with `npm run build` or `yarn run build`
 5. Run the build project with `npm start` or `yarn start`

+# Persistence
+Data is currently stored locally in a SQLite database, placed in a `data` folder at the root of the repository.
+In the future, I want to implement functionality to be able to use a SQL Server purely by configuration.